unioslo/zabbix-auto-config/README.md

 The following configurations options are available:

+### Mandatory configuration

+#### module_name
-- `module_name` (required) is the name of the module to load.
+`module_name` is the name of the module to load.
 This is the name that will be used in the configuration file to reference the module.
 It must correspond with the name of the module file, without the `.py` extension.

+#### update_interval
-- `update_interval` (required) is the number of seconds between updates.
+`update_interval` is the number of seconds between updates.
 This is the interval at which the `collect` function will be called.

-Optional configuration of error tolerance and handling:
+### Optional configuration (error handling)

+If `error_tolerance` number of errors occur within `error_duration` seconds, the collector is disabled.
+Source collectors do not tolerate errors by default and must opt-in to this behavior by setting `error_tolerance` and `error_duration` to non-zero values.
+If `exit_on_error` is set to `true`, the application will exit.
+Otherwise, the collector will be disabled for `disable_duration` seconds.

+#### error_tolerance

-- `error_tolerance` (default: 0) is the maximum number of errors tolerated within `error_duration` seconds.
+`error_tolerance` (default: 0) is the maximum number of errors tolerated within `error_duration` seconds.

+#### error_duration

-- `error_duration` (default: 0) is the duration in seconds to log errors for.
-This number should be greater than or equal to `error_tolerance * update_interval` in order to properly detect errors.
-For example, if `error_tolerance` is 5 and `update_interval` is 60, `error_duration` should be _at least_ 300 (5 * 60).
+`error_duration` (default: 0) specifies the duration in seconds to track and log errors.
+This value should be at least equal to `error_tolerance * update_interval` to ensure correct error detection.

+For instance, with an `error_tolerance` of 5 and an `update_interval` of 60, `error_duration` should be no less than 300 (5 * 60).
+However, it is advisable to choose a higher value to compensate for processing intervals between error occurrences and the subsequent error count checks, as well as any potential delays from the source collectors.

+A useful guide is to set `error_duration` as `(error_tolerance + 1) * update_interval`, providing an additional buffer equivalent to one update interval.

+#### exit_on_error

-- `exit_on_error` (default: true) determines if the application should terminate, or disable the failing collector when number of errors exceed the tolerance.
+`exit_on_error` (default: true) determines if the application should terminate, or disable the failing collector when number of errors exceed the tolerance.
 If set to `true`, the application will exit.
 Otherwise, the collector will be disabled for `disable_duration` seconds.
 For backwards compatibility with previous versions of Zabbix-auto-config, this option defaults to `true`.
 In a future major version, the default will be changed to `false`.

+#### disable_duration

-- `disable_duration` (default: 3600) is the duration in seconds to disable collector for.
+`disable_duration` (default: 3600) is the duration in seconds to disable collector for.
 If set to 0, the collector is disabled indefinitely, requiring a restart of the application to re-enable it.

-If `error_tolerance` number of errors occur within `error_duration` seconds, the collector is disabled.
-Source collectors do not tolerate errors by default and must opt-in to this behavior by setting `error_tolerance` to a non-zero value.
-If `exit_on_error` is set to `true`, the application will exit.
-Otherwise, the collector will be disabled for `disable_duration` seconds.
+### Keyword arguments

 Any extra config options specified in the configuration file will be passed to the `collect` function as keyword arguments.
 In the example above, the `filename` option is passed to the `collect` function, and then accessed via `kwargs["filename"]`.